Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # HELP!
 It's Not Working

-To help diagnose the issues quicker, please provide the information (*if possible*) below for your relavent issue on the channel in VORONDesign. (*You'll get quicker responses there than if you submit an issue on GitHub*)
+To help diagnose the issues quicker, please provide the information (*if possible*) below for your issue on the [channel in VORONDesign](link.to.channel). (*You'll get quicker responses there than if you submit an issue on GitHub*)